CumuloEpsilon/Standish-Ephemeris/README.md

    We recommend gfortran, a free and modern FORTRAN.
 Available for Windows, OSX, Linux. ( see  https://gcc.gnu.org/wiki/GFortranBinaries ).
 Other complilers are excellent too, certainly.

    Download the .f90 files and look at the top line for the command line needed to compile to an executable which runs from the command line.
+Be sure to check the errata file notes for late breaking bugs and corrections *before* you start crunching.

   OF NOTE - OTHER ASTRONOMY PROGRAMS IN FORTRAN